Tokeli/skunktools/README.md

 # skunktools
 A Blender addon with a tiny collection of useful features, mainly for aiding SecondLife content creation.
 Slowly adding new stuff.
+Confirmed working with Blender 2.77+ and Avastar 2.1.0+, but may work with earlier versions.

 Don't know what I'm doing so it's a mess.
 8)
 ## Installation ##